 Everyone knows that vitamins and minerals are essential for life.
 All human beings, whether from Smith Mountain Lake, Australia, or Timbucktoo, require these vital nutrients to sustain all body functions.
-Those tiny molecules that can only be obtained through our diets or supplements.
-The big question is, where is the best place to get the important vitamins that our bodies require and what kinds of vitamins really work to improve our health.
+Those tiny molecules can only be obtained through our diets or supplements.
+The big question is, where is the best place to get the important vitamins that our bodies require, and what kinds of vitamins work to improve our health?

 Most of us know we are not getting adequate nutrition from our food as it is grown today.
-With the exception of organic produce, most of it is grown with chemical fertilizers, pesticides and so forth and the refining processes destroy many of the vitamins, minerals and nutrients that may have once been in the food.
-If we do not eat a diet of primarily organic fruits and vegetables, it is likely we will need to supplement to get the nutrients we need.
-But there are literally thousands of vitamin companies out there pushing their brand of pills.
+Except for organic produce, most of it is grown with chemical fertilizers, pesticides, and so forth and the refining processes destroy many of the vitamins, minerals, and nutrients that may have once been in the food.
+If we do not eat a diet of primarily organic fruits and vegetables, we will likely need to supplement to get the nutrients we need.
+But there are thousands of vitamin companies out there pushing their brand of pills.
 How do we choose the best vitamins and how do we know which ones will be absorbed and useful for improving our health?

 There is an easy rule of thumb for understanding vitamins.
-Basically there are 3 types of vitamins: the kind that come from food, the synthetic ones that are made in a laboratory, and food isolates (a vitamin taken from food in as a single nutrient).
-Common sense should tell us that food, particularly food in the natural state, is much better utilized by the human body than synthetic substances.
-Not only are the synthetic vitamins poorly absorbed, but some of them can actually have negative side effects.
-In some cases as little as 30% of a synthetic vitamin is able to be digested and absorbed.
+There are 3 types of vitamins: the kind that comes from food, the synthetic ones that are made in a laboratory, and food isolates (a vitamin taken from food as a single nutrient).
+Common sense should tell us that food, particularly food in its natural state, is much better utilized by the human body than synthetic substances.
+Not only are the synthetic vitamins poorly absorbed, but some of them can have negative side effects.
+In some cases, as little as 30% of a synthetic vitamin can be digested and absorbed.
 Whole food vitamins, while not as high a dosage per pill, provide 100% absorption and are far more effective than isolates or synthetics because their ingredients were designed to work synergistically (together) to provide what our bodies need.